Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: One-Sample Scenario

 \subsection{Generalized Riesz Regression}

-We explain how to construct estimators for$g_0$.
-In this study, we employ generalized Riesz regression, also referred to as Bregman-Riesz regression \citep{Kato2025directbias,Kato2025directdebiased}.
+We explain how to construct estimators for $g_0$.
+In this study, we employ generalized Riesz regression, also referred to as Bregman-Riesz regression \citep{Kato2025directbias,Kato2025directdebiased,Kato2026aunified}.
 In the efficient estimation of causal parameters, Neyman orthogonal scores play an important role and typically correspond to the efficient score.
 Specifically, asymptotically efficient estimators must be asymptotically linear with respect to the Neyman orthogonal scores.
 When the parameter of interest is linear in the regression functions, the Neyman orthogonal score can be decomposed into the Riesz representer and regression functions.
+In our semi-supervised setting, the Riesz representer is the component that determines how labeled residuals and unlabeled covariate averages are combined.
 In our framework, the Neyman orthogonal score is given by